-Demand Forecasting Accuracy Over the last five years, annual demand forecasts have been relatively close to actual demand when aggregated to the interconnection-wide lewel.
-Tensyon forecasts are typically more conservative, tending toward overestimating demand, and as the operating year nears, demand forecasts improve.
-However, at the individual Balancing Authority (BA) level, there is a significant range in the accuracy of forecasts, A review of demand forecasting accuracy showed on BAS forecasts were applied 32% over its actual demand for all forecasts years, while another BAS forecasts were only 5% over actual demand.
-In some cases, BAs forecast less than the actual demand they experienced.
-While the range in forecasting accuracy at the BA level is amoothed out at the interconnection-wide level, it could be a concerning indicator that demand forecasting practices vary widely.
-Historically, annual demand growth has been fairly predictable, however, annual demand is forecast to grow at a unprecedented rate over the next decade, increasing by 20%.
-Large loads and electification, and changing weather and climate patterns, drive load changes, increase uncertainty, and create challenges to forecasting load.
-This can affect the lead time available to plan and build new resources and transmission, making improved forecasting critical to alleviating the risk of energy inadequext.
+Demand Forecasting Accuracy Over the last five years, annual demand forecasts have been relatively close to actual demand when aggregated to the interconnection-wide level.
+Tenyear forecasts are typically more conservative, tending toward overestimating demand, and as the operating year nears, demand forecasts improve.
+However, at the individual Balancing Authority (BA) level, there is a significant range in the accuracy of forecasts.
+A review of demand forecasting accuracy showed one BAS forecasts wereard 2% over its actual demand for all forecasts years, while another BAS forecasts were only 5% over actual demand.
+In some cases, BAs forecast levels the actual demand they experience.